-Protesters for Stephon Clark disrupt Sacramento city council meeting, march to arena
+Protesters for Stephon Clark disrupt Sacramento City Council meeting, march to arena

 Protesters in California disrupted a Sacramento City Council meeting Tuesday night amid calls for justice after Stephon Clark, an unarmed black man, was fatally shot by police last week.